kgreenek/rules_flatbuffers/README.md

 Bazel rules for using google [Flatbuffers](https://github.com/google/flatbuffers)

-For a list of release and changes, see the [CHANGELOG](CHANGELOG.md)
+For a list of releases and changes see the [CHANGELOG](CHANGELOG.md)

 ## Installing